iVP-GmbH/iVP-gitbook/home/ivp-planning/getting-started/login.md

 ## You have logged in sucessfully but no access to iVP Planning

-Please check your used account for an email-invitation to iVP Planning and follow the steps in this email.
+Please check your used account (most times this will be the one provided by your company) for an email-invitation to iVP Planning and follow the steps in this email.
 Make sure to check the spam folder and contact your local administrator in case this does not resolve this issue.

 ## Error Message AADSTS50020

-You might see this error message while logging into your Microsoft account, stating that your currently used Microsoft account does not "exist in tenant 'iVP'" (and a lot of letters and numbers).
+You might see this error message while logging into your company account, stating that your currently used company account does not "exist in tenant 'iVP'" (and a lot of letters and numbers).

 ![](/.gitbook/assets/login-azure-error-tenant.png)

-This can happen if you are trying to log in with the wrong Microsoft Account.
+This can happen if you are trying to log in with the wrong account.
-To fix this, ensure you are using the correct Microsoft Account and try again.
+To fix this, ensure you are using the correct account (the one that got the invitation to use iVP Planning) and try again.

 ## After Login machines are missing

 Check with your contact, if you have been granted access to the content you work with.

-## You don't have a Microsoft Account
+## You don't have a Company Account

-Should you not use a Microsoft Account in your company, feel free to contact us by email or phone and we will help set up a working account for you.
+Should you not use a internal account in your company, feel free to contact us by email or phone and we will help set up a working account for you.

 <br/>
 If neither of the above issues apply to you, feel free to contact us by email or phone.